giodp2408/bigdata2020UTM/Unit1.md

 * **Diagnostic analysis:** Find the cause of an event found in the statistical analysis.
 * **Predictive analysis:** Shows what can happen with previously used data.
 * **Prescriptive analysis:** Combines all the previous analyzes to determine what action to take on a situation.

+## *Other topics*

+### MapReduce

+It is a suitable programming model to process large data.
+Its extraction process consists of two processes:
+**Map:** extract and assign values to certain keys for a single document.
+**Reduce:** Accumulation and combination of document keys to create a unique reduced value for each key.

+### Haddop

+It is a distributed computer library for large data and is based on MapReduce.
+Its file system is HDFS.
+It is also capable of making copies as a security method.

+### Apache Spark

+Programming environment for libraries with the purpose of massive data processing.
+Make calculations without using a hard disk, only with RAM.
+Designed to improve the speed and performance of BigData applications.

+### LAMBDA AND KAPPA Architecture
+* In a lambda architecture it implements the information systems: batch and stream.
+The batch mode gives us a complete and reliable reach while the stream mode gives us the online data for instant decisions.
+* In the kappa architecture, it focuses only on processing data as a sequence.
+For this architecture, incoming data is transmitted through a real-time layer and the results are placed in the service layer for queries.

+### Docker container

+Docker is one of the containerization platforms that can be used to create and run containers.
+Virtual machines are slow and require a lot of time to boot, so containers are used that are fast and start quickly, since it uses the host operating system and shares the relevant libraries.

+## *Git Commands*